 “Those candidates, whether we hire them or not, have a platform, and that platform is powerful,” Durago said.
 “If you don’t have an [established] brand that can carry weight, then you’re making your job of growing your business exponentially harder.”

-It all should derive from the company’s hiring philosophy, Durago said.
-The hiring process should reflect whatever values are important to the company by compiling questions that map back to those values.
+Questions should be based on the company’s hiring philosophy and values, he said.
+Interviewers can reflect whatever is most important to the company by compiling questions that map back to those core values.
 Questions can then be tweaked for different positions in ways that still address those same values.

 “If it’s a teamwork question, I can ask a software engineer, ‘Tell me about a time when you had a disagreement with one of your peers — how did you work it out?’”
 Durago said.
 “In sales, you can say something along the lines of, ‘Tell me about a time when you had a particularly challenging relationship with one of your existing clients — how were you able to salvage that relationship and turn it into a fruitful one?’”